mike-pwns/homelab/README.md

 └── services
 │   └── each service has its own directory with its docker compose, etc └── storage
-    └── services like immich, jellyfin, tandoor have on-server databases, so postres, media directories - thats here.
+    └── services like immich, jellyfin, tandoor have on-server databases, so postgres, media directories - thats here.
 ```

 ### CONNECTION SCHEME